Roasting coffee - art and science in one

 They are blown dry with cold air.
 The actual roasting process for hot air roasting only takes about 2-3 minutes.

 Which roasting process is better?

-Overall, coffee that has been processed using the drum roasting process is not only considered aromatic but also mild and therefore gentle on the stomach.
+Overall, coffee that has been processed using the drum roasting process is considered aromatic and mild and therefore gentle on the stomach.